Large-time behaviour for anisotropic stable nonlocal diffusion problems with convection: Introduction and main results

 The proof of (a) was already given in~\cite{dePablo-Quiros-Rodriguez-2020}.
-The ones of (b) and (c), when $q>1$, which can be found in Section~\ref{sec:UniquenessOfLimitProblems}, are quite technical.
+The ones of (b) and (c), which can be found in Section~\ref{sec:UniquenessOfLimitProblems}, are quite technical and draw inspiration from \cite{EVZIndiana}.
 They involve the Hamilton-Jacobi equation

 when dealing with~\eqref{lim.2}, with $\ml'$ instead of $\ml$ when dealing with~\eqref{lim.3}.
 These equations appear after taking the primitive of $u$ in the direction of convection in a regularized version of the original equation.
-Proving a comparison principle for these Hamilton-Jacobi equations is a main issue here, and it is at this point that we use the restriction $q>1$.
+Proving a comparison principle for these Hamilton-Jacobi equations is a main issue here since comparison for the primitives will imply uniqueness for the original variable $u$.
+Usually, such a comparison result would follow from the theory of viscosity solutions, but this is not exactly our setting and we have to develop an independent proof.
+In the cases $q\in(1-\frac1N,1)$ for the equation in~\eqref{lim.2} in all dimensions and the equation in~\eqref{lim.3} when $N>1$, we had to approximate the convection nonlinearity by a Lipschitz nonlinearity to be able to justify some of the arguments.
+Hence, the proofs in the Lipschitz and the H\"older cases are similar up to this modification.
 If $N=1$, the equation in~\eqref{lim.3} is a pure scalar conservation law, and its uniqueness when $q\in(0,1)$ was already proved in~\cite{LaurencotFast}.
-The cases $q\in(1-\frac1N,1)$ for the equation in~\eqref{lim.2} in all dimensions or the equation in~\eqref{lim.3} when $N>1$ are more involved and will be treated somewhere else.